michael-van-vuuren/csci5612/exampleSite/content/eda.md

 #### 1. Using the Spotify API to correct corrupted rows

-Here, we find the corrupted rows in the dataset, and use the Spotify API to search for the correct values.
+The task is to find the corrupted rows in the dataset, and use the Spotify API to search for the correct values.
 The results are stored in accepted and rejected dataframes, where accepted holds all corrected rows (as well rows that were correct to begin with), and rejected holds rows that could not be corrected.

 The module to interact with Spotify API has already been imported as `spt`.